 Swapping to an alternative, such as a double-edge razor, for example, is a simple and effective way to reduce your waste and be more eco-friendly.
 They also produce a better shave and, in the long-term, save you money.

 Use What You Need (and No More)

 You can also minimize waste by considering how you use a product.
-You don’t need to stop washing, but simply only use the amount of shampoo or soap you need.
-Put a small amount on your hair, lather up, and you can add more if it’s not enough.
+Try reducing the amount of shampoo or soap you use.
+Start with a small amount, and add more if it’s not enough.
 You might try investing in a loofah.
-They’re great at removing dead skin cells, and if you use a liquid soap, you’ll find that a loofah creates more lather.
+They’re great at removing dead skin cells, and if you use a liquid soap, you’ll find that a loofah creates more lather with less product.

 Simply reducing the amount of product you use makes a massive difference.
 You don’t get through as many shampoo or soap bottles, saving money and minimizing how much you have to throw away.
-It’s also better for your hair — using too much shampoo leaves soapy residue that makes your hair greasy, dries out your skin and can cause an itchy scalp.
+It’s also better for your hair and skin.
+Using too much shampoo leaves soapy residue that makes your hair greasy, dries out your skin, and can cause an itchy scalp.

 Think About the Packaging

 Packaging is responsible for a staggering amount of our waste.
 Where you can, look for products with less packaging.
 For instance, many deodorant and antiperspirant companies have started making compressed sprays — the same amount of deodorant in a smaller can.
 Bars of soap are a better choice than shower gels as they often come in paper or cardboard, which can be recycled.
 And try natural shampoo bars for healthy, clean hair without the plastic bottles.

 This also applies to shaving.
 Use a shaving soap, which you can lather up with a shaving brush, rather than foam from a can.
 You may find you get a better shave and softer skin, too.